jgscott/testsite/about.md

 I'm on the faculty of the University of Texas at Austin, where I have a joint appointment in the [McCombs School of Business](https://www.mccombs.utexas.edu/) and in the [Department of Statistics and Data Science](https://www.stat.utexas.edu/) in the College of Natural Sciences.
 I also have a courtesy appointment in the Department of Computer Science.
 My wife [Abigail Aiken](https://lbj.utexas.edu/directory/faculty/abigail-aiken) is also on the UT faculty, in the LBJ School of Public Affairs.

 As a data scientist, I collaborate with scholars in a wide range of fields.
-[My recent projects]({{ site.baseurl }}/research/) have involved health care (especially maternal and child health), security, infectious disease, and neuroscience.
+[My recent projects]({{ site.baseurl }}/research/) have been in health care, security, infectious disease, and neuroscience.
 In the past I’ve also done work in linguistics, political science, finance, astronomy, management, and molecular biology.
 I also research various topics in statistical theory and methods, mainly in the area of Bayesian inference.

 I also [teach classes]({{ site.baseurl }}/teaching/) in statistical modeling, big data, and probability for several different groups of students at UT.